 Standardizing data formats and definitions ensures that different systems interpret information consistently.
 For example, departments should use the same definitions for customer records, product data, or sales metrics.

-Organizations often create a centralized data dictionary to document how information is structured and used across systems.
+Enterprises often create a centralized data dictionary to document how information is structured and used across systems.

-Invest in Data Integration and ERP Systems
+3. Invest in data integration and ERP systems

 Integration tools help connect different systems so information can move between platforms automatically.
 Technologies such as APIs, ETL pipelines, and integration platforms enable real-time data exchange.

-Master Data Management ensures that critical business entities—such as customers, suppliers, and products—have a single authoritative record.
+Master Data Management ensures that critical business entities, such as customers, suppliers, and products, have a single authoritative record.

 Leadership should promote data sharing, provide training on integrated systems, and align incentives so teams prioritize enterprise-wide visibility rather than departmental control.